lizmat/raku-all-modules/github/p6-pdf/PDF-API6/README.md

     # Add a built-in font to the PDF
     $font = $pdf.core-font('Helvetica-Bold');

-    # Add an external TTF font to the PDF
+    # Add an external TrueType font to the PDF
     # (requires PDF::Font::Loader module)
     $font = PDF::Font::Loader.load-font: :file</path/to/font.ttf>;
     # (requires PDF::Font::Loader and fontconfig)